Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \section{Introduction}

-Associated to a finite group $W$ acting on a smooth complex variety $X$ is a family of sheaves $\sH_{\omega,\bc}(X,W)$ of algebras, called Cherednik algebras.
+Associated to a finite group $W$ acting on a smooth variety $X$, defined over an algebraically closed field $\kk$ of characteristic zero, is a family of sheaves $\sH_{\omega,\bc}(X,W)$ of algebras, called Cherednik algebras.
+Here, $\omega$ is a cohomology class of differential forms defining a sheaf of twisted differential operators on $X$ and $\bc$ is a function on the set of $W$-orbits of reflections on $X$; see \Cref{sec:melysintro} below.
 First introduced in \cite{EG} in the case where $X = \h$ is a linear representation, they were defined and studied in full generality by the second author in \cite{ChereSheaf}.
 In \cite{BernsteinLosev}, Losev introduced the notion of holonomic modules for Cherednik algebras, generalizing the usual definition of holonomic $\dd$-modules.
 Examples of holonomic modules include modules in category $\mc{O}$ when $X = \h$, or modules coherent over $\mc{O}_X$ for general $X$.
 Holonomic modules were studied by the third author in \cite{ThompsonHolI}, where results such as Kashiwara's Theorem for modules over Cherednik algebras were established.
-As in the case of $\dd$-modules, a basic property of holonomic modules that makes their study tractable is: